superkabuki/cronic/README.md

 ![image](https://github.com/user-attachments/assets/1c1d8bc7-a170-4e77-b451-f42f0ad16582)

 # I strongly disagree with this approach for numerous reasons.
-# Including but not limited to:
+### Including, but not limited to:
-#### The command makes no sense.
+* The command makes no sense.
 Why start a process and put it to sleep before doing anything?

-#### Blindly attempting renewal on the 12th of every month, creates a ton of useless traffic on their servers.
+* Blindly attempting renewal on the 12th of every month, creates a ton of useless traffic on their servers.

-#### The date is right there on the cert, cron uses dates, why not use it?
+* The date is right there on the cert, cron uses dates, why not use it?

-# cronic does it differenty.
+# cronic does it differently.

 * __If it's too early to renew the cert__:
   * let's encrypt is not contacted.